-But have you ever given thought to where the coins and notes in your pocket actually come from?
+But have you ever given thought to where the coins and notes in your pocket come from?

 Here’s a brief overview of how the whole thing got started:

-Trade via Barter
+Trade via barter

 Eventually, it became clear that some rudimentary form of currency needed to be introduced.
-Something that satisfied six essential requirements:

-2. Counterfeit-Proof.
-It’s also useless to have a form of currency that’s easy to duplicate.
+- Counterfeit proof: It’s also useless to have a form of currency that’s easy to duplicate.
 If you could print 100% authentic cash at home, you probably would.

-4. Durability.
-Money tends to be exposed to pretty harsh treatment during its lifespan, calling for the use of a robust material to maximise durability.
+- Durability: Money tends to be exposed to pretty harsh treatment during its lifespan, calling for the use of a robust material to maximise durability.

-Evidence suggests that the first coins produced as a form of currency emerged approximately 600 years BC in ancient Turkey.
+Evidence suggests that the first coins produced as a form of currency emerged approximately 600 years ago in ancient Turkey.
 The Greeks followed suit approximately 100 years later, around the same time as the Chinese.
 Coins were crafted and introduced as a form of currency by the Romans after another century or so, which was around the same time the Celts in England introduced coin-based currency.

-Denominations, materials and manufacturing techniques may have evolved beyond recognition, but the same basic premise of exchanging coins for commodities underpins the way the world does business today.
+Denominations, materials, and manufacturing techniques may have evolved beyond recognition, but the same basic premise of exchanging coins for commodities underpins the way the world does business today.

-The Future of Money
+The future of money

-Some economists believe it’s only a matter of time until crypto currency takes over and wipes physical money off the face of the earth.
+Some economists believe it’s only a matter of time until cryptocurrency takes over and wipes physical money off the face of the earth.
 A distinct possibility, but something that’s unlikely to happen in our own lifetimes.